-The learning objectives for the Master of Arts in American Studies program include:
+The Master of Arts in American Studies program incorporate the following student learning outcomes (SLOs):

-- 1. Enabling students to explore and interpret the American experience from an interdisciplinary perspective that encompasses the fields of agriculture, history, political science, English, sociology, mass communication, and education. - 2.
-Providing students with research skills and theoretical methodologies through which they will foster an integrative approach to learning about American culture and society, both past and present. - 3.
-Providing students with an intimate knowledge of northwestern Oklahoma and the American West through which they will learn about the culture of the United States, understanding the ways in which regional issues affect the national culture and vice versa. - 4.
-Helping students to achieve excellence in critical thinking through extensive writing, reading, research, and communication with peers, faculty, and community members. - 5.
-Enabling students to initiate, develop, and carry out independent enquiry that will allow them to energize the region culturally and economically through leadership positions. - 6.
+- Enabling students to explore and interpret the American experience from an interdisciplinary perspective that encompasses the fields of agriculture, history, political science, English, sociology, mass communication, theatre, and education. - Providing students with research skills and theoretical methodologies through which they will foster an integrative approach to learning about American culture and society, both past and present. - Providing students with an intimate knowledge of northwestern Oklahoma and the American West through which they will learn about the culture of the United States, understanding the ways in which regional issues affect the national culture and vice versa. - Helping students to achieve excellence in critical thinking through extensive writing, reading, research, and communication with peers, faculty, and community members. - Enabling students to initiate, develop, and carry out independent enquiry that will allow them to energize the region culturally and economically through leadership positions. - 6.
 Preparing students for a wide range of employment opportunities by developing knowledge, skills, attitudes, and ethics that can be applied toward work in schools, junior colleges, archives, museums, galleries, media organizations, and in governmental, commercial, and cultural agencies.